brlojam4932/proj_01_ivanOnTech_academy_bl/README.md

 So my final Project is not so final as I will have to return to it at some point in the future where I can figure it out or maybe I can get some help from you guys.

 When you load the page, there is a log-in form that works and one can add conctacts to the phone list.
 To recall the number, it does not work.
 It cannot read the data.

+p.s.
+The CSS folder goes inside the "phonebook" folder.